-In a Welcome-Sirkin study, marketers named the lack of a single unified calendar to visualize content development and campaigns as their second-largest issue.
+In a Content Marketing Platform-Sirkin study, marketers named the lack of a single unified calendar to visualize content development and campaigns as their second-largest issue.

 Without it, keeping track of your marketing campaigns can be overwhelming.
 Here’s how you can create a content calendar with google sheets.

 The Ultimate Guide To Creating A Content Calendar with Google Sheets

 Creating a marketing calendar with any of the Google products can be demanding, so start with clear picture of your objectives.

 Rename Your Google Sheet